msalemor/adf-databricks-devops/README.md

-# ADF and Data Bricks DevOps
+# ADF and Databricks DevOps

-A DevOPs guide for ADF and Data Bricks
+A DevOPs guide for ADF and Databricks

 ## ADO Configuration

 - Connect ADF to ADO
-- Connect Data Bricks to same ADO
+- Connect Databricks to same ADO

-### Creating a new ADF pipeline with Data Bricks
+### Creating or modifying an ADF pipeline with Databricks notebook

 - Create a feature branch
 - Have the Data Bricks developer work on notebook and data